OpenStorageNetwork/openstoragenetwork.github.io/content/docs/dataset-access/index.md

 keys are only needed to write new objects to the dataset otherwise, read access can be accomplished anonymously (e.g. as shown earlier for the anonymous cyberduck configuration).
 Protected datasets require keys for both reading and writing.
-When an open access dataset is created only one pair of keys are created, which are accessible to the data manager for a project and are used to upload data to the allocation.
+When an open access dataset is created, the data manager for a project can use the read-write keys to upload data to the allocation.
 No keys are needed by users to download/read the data stored in the allocation.

 Protected datasets have two sets of keys.
 One set allows writing to the